Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 The sweet treat would go on to be manufactured in Chicago and it reportedly sold for five cents.

-When Snickers was brought over to the UK, executives decided that the name sounded far too much like ‘knickers’ – so they renamed it Marathon.
+When Snickers was brought over to the U.K., it’s widely believed that executives decided that the name sounded far too much like ‘knickers’ – so they renamed it Marathon.

 The name stuck until 1990 and then Mars decided it wanted universal names for its products.